bradlipovsky/bradlipovsky.github.io/_pages/publications.md

 wide: true
 ---
 <div class="intro-grid">
-  <p class="intro-grid__lead">The publication record connects new observing systems with the mechanics needed to turn unfamiliar signals into physical understanding.</p>
+  <p class="intro-grid__lead">The publication record connects field experiments and dense fiber-optic observations with mechanics, turning unfamiliar signals into direct tests of fracture, friction, deformation, and failure.</p>
   <aside class="intro-grid__aside">
     <p>This page highlights recent and foundational papers.
 The complete, current record is available through <a href="https://scholar.google.com/citations?user=QLRsDhMAAAAJ&hl=en">Google Scholar</a>, <a href="https://orcid.org/0000-0003-4940-0745">ORCID</a>, and the <a href="{{ '/files/cv.pdf' | relative_url }}">full CV</a>.
 Asterisks in the CV identify mentees.</p>
   </aside>